 - Mas matamis ang lasa ng wild ulang kaysa farmed.
 (Wild lobster has a sweeter taste than farmed.)

-Practice these aloud—they’re perfect for upscale dining, resort chats, or impressing friends!
+Practice these aloud—they’re perfect for upscale dining or impressing friends!

-Lobster is treated as a luxury ingredient in the Philippines:
+Lobster in Tagalog is treated as a luxury ingredient.
+Popular preparations include:

-- Grilled Ulang — Split and grilled with garlic butter, calamansi, and soy—beachside classic.
+- Grilled Ulang — Split and grilled with garlic butter and calamansi.

-- Steamed Ulang — Whole lobster steamed and served with a light soy-calamansi dip—pure flavor.
+- Steamed Ulang — Whole lobster served with a light soy-calamansi dip.

-- Ulang Thermidor — Lobster meat mixed with creamy sauce, cheese, and breadcrumbs, then baked—restaurant favorite.
+- Ulang Thermidor — Baked meat mixed with creamy sauce and cheese.

-- Butter Garlic Ulang — Sautéed in butter, garlic, and herbs—simple yet elegant.
+- Butter Garlic Ulang — Sautéed in butter and garlic for a simple finish.

-- Ulang sa Gata — Simmered in coconut milk with ginger and chili—provincial twist.
+- Ulang sa Gata — Simmered in coconut milk in Tagalog with ginger and chili.

-- Ulang Salad — Chunks of lobster with mayonnaise, celery, and lemon—fusion style.
+- Ulang Salad — Chunks of lobster with mayonnaise and celery.

 Related Tagalog Vocabulary for Luxury Seafood